How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Family members cannot work in Portugal.
 Once family reunification is granted, spouses and adult family members may work in Portugal as employees or self-employed; a separate work permit is not needed.

-2. Golden Visa fits investors who prefer capital over activity and are ready to accept higher costs and slower processing.
+2. The Golden Visa fits investors who prefer capital over activity and are ready to accept higher costs and slower processing.
 Minimum investment is €250,000.

-3. D7 works best for financially independent people whose income comes from pensions, rent, or other passive sources, and is at least €920 per month.
+3. The D7 works best for financially independent people whose income comes from pensions, rent, or other passive sources, and is at least €920 per month.

-4. Digital Nomad visa is built for remote workers who want to live in Portugal but keep foreign clients and employers, with a monthly income of €3,680.
+4. The Digital Nomad visa is built for remote workers who want to live in Portugal but keep foreign clients and employers, with a monthly income of €3,680.

-5. EU Blue Card is the right tool when a high salary and classic employment contract are in place and future EU mobility is a priority.
+5. The EU Blue Card is the right tool when a high salary and classic employment contract are in place and future EU mobility is a priority.

 6. All routes allow Schengen visa-free travel and lead to the same long-term outcome: a possible path to permanent residence and citizenship.